Magnetic Resonance Imaging (MRI)

 Preparing for your MRI exam

-We recommend that patients wear comfortable, loose-fitting clothing for their exam.
+We recommend that patients wear comfortable, loose-fitting clothing with no zippers, metal or buttons for their exam.

 Do not wear eye makeup if you are receiving an MRI of the head or neck, as the metals in the makeup will interfere with magnetic imaging.

-Jewelry, electronics and all metal articles must be removed for the exam.
+Jewelry, electronics and all metal articles must be removed for the exam and we encourage patients to leave these items at home.

 Please contact InHealth Imaging if you are pregnant, breastfeeding, have a pacemaker, metal implants or history of metal injury to the eye.
 These conditions may prevent you from having an MRI.

 If you are taking medication for pain or anxiety, please have it prescribed by your physician and taken prior to your exam.
 It is very important that you lay still for the duration of the scan.
-One of our friendly technologists will provide a headset for music of your choice and talk you through the scan.
+One of our friendly technologists will provide a headset for music of your choice and talk you throughout the scanning process.

 Gadolinium-based Contrast Agents Used for MRI Scans